copy/lowcaml/readme.md

 Usage
 -----

-Dune users can use this library by vendoring it in their project.
-Findlib users can run `dune install` which will install `lowcaml.exe` in their current opam switch.
+Dune users can use this library by vendoring it in their project. opam users can run `dune install` which will install `lowcaml.exe` in their current opam switch.